 As Steve Magness said, “always have somewhere to go.”

 Today, I want you to sit down and look at your training journal from the last three months and ask yourself some questions:

 - Has my weekly mileage been consistent when it should have been?

 - Have my workouts progressed from general to race-specific?

 - Am I doing appropriate strength workouts regularly?

 - If I cross-train, does it have a purpose?

 Are you using the Try Everything, Try Nothing Approach?
-If you need a little more consistency in your training – with a proven, step-by-step process for becoming a better runner – I invite you to learn more about the Strength Running Boot Camp.
+If you need a little more consistency in your training – with a proven, step-by-step process for becoming a better runner – sign up for my free injury prevention course.